 Below is a list of frequently asked questions about teacher certification.

+Yes.
 If you currently hold a license from another state, you will have to obtain a DC license to teach for DCPS.
 More information for licensure candidates who hold an active full teacher credential that is in good standing in another state is available here (see Option 3).

 Can I renew an expired teacher credential?

 Standard level teacher and administrative services credentials may be renewed in accordance with the renewal options listed at this website.
 Additionally, existing “Regular II” credential holders with credentials that are due to expire in upcoming months may apply for renewal and be issued the new “standard” level credential based upon the renewal options listed below.
 Initial teacher and administrative services credentials may not be renewed.

 I do not have a degree in education.
 Can I still apply?

 Yes, but you must at least have your bachelor's degree and meet the minimum eligibility criteria.
 Candidates who meet the minimum eligibility criteria can advance through the teacher application.
 Please note that all candidates should be working toward securing their teaching credential, as candidates will not receive an official offer letter until their credential has been issued by OSSE OR until they can provide proof of submission of a complete licensure application to OSSE.

 I currently have an international license.
 Does DCPS sponsor international teachers?

 DCPS sponsors H-1B visas for teachers once they are selected for hire by individual schools.
 We invite you to complete our teacher application process to be considered for a teaching position with DCPS.
 Please refer to guidance from the Office of the State Superintendent of Education (OSSE) to apply for an official DC teacher credential.